Custom Roll Forming Processes, Techniques, and Services

 With roll forming services from Roller Die, your company can take advantage of an economical and efficient way of getting the metal components it needs.
 Our roll forming process features a team with decades of experience in the custom metal components business, allowing us to quickly produce strong metal components that are made to your exact specifications.
 We are also focused on technology and innovation and regularly invest in new equipment, software, and training to stay on top of changes in the industry.

-The roll forming process works by passing sheet metal through a series of rollers, with each of these rollers adding shape to the metal as it passes through.
-The rolls work together to form the desired cross section.
-Since the process is consistent and easy to repeat, roll forming provides a great way to produce even very high volumes of metal components.
+The roll forming process works by passing sheet metal through a series of rollers, with each of these rollers adding shape to the metal.
+The rolls work together to form the desired cross-section.
+Since the process is consistent and easy to repeat, roll forming provides a great way to precisely produce very high volumes of metal components.

-Our roll forming services, which include aluminum roll forming, can be used to create components for a wide variety of industry settings.
-In addition, we operate over 90 roll machines, with spindle sizes ranging for one inch to three inches.
+Our roll forming services, which include aluminum roll forming, can be used to create components for a wide variety of industries.
+In addition, we operate over 90 roll machines, with spindle sizes ranging from one inch to three inches.
 This means that we are able to quickly handle all your roll forming needs, whatever those needs might be.
 We can create both standard shapes and custom jobs, both of which are produced at the highest quality levels possible.

-To get stated with your custom roll forming project, contact us today for a free quote.
+To get started with your custom roll forming project, contact us today for a free quote.

 What is Roll Forming?

-Shown below is how the desired cross section is gradually formed.
-The material starts as a flat coil or blank and each pair of rolls or pass adds some shape.
+The desired cross section is gradually formed as it passes through the rollers.
+The material starts as a flat coil or blank and each pair of rolls adds to the shape.

 The roll forming process can be used to form a wide variety of cross-section profiles.
 An open profile is most common, but a closed tube-like shape can be created as well.
 Because the final form is achieved through a series of bends, the part does not require a symmetric cross-section.